djhert/gdnative-project/README.md

 ## Organization

 After the setup script is completed, a project directory will have been created with the intention to be used in the following way:

 ```
 project-name/
-├── assets/
+├── assets/ # Assets for your project
 ├── default_env.tres
-├── gdns/
+├── gdns/ # Native Scripts
 ├── .gitignore
 ├── icon.png
-├── lib/
+├── lib/ # Compiled library
 │   └── libexample.gdnlib
-├── out/
+├── out/ # Exported projects
 │   └── .gdignore
 ├── project.godot
 ├── README.md
-├── scenes/
+├── scenes/ # Scenes
-├── scripts/
+├── scripts/ # Scripts
-└── source/
+└── source/ # C++ Source
     ├── build/
     ├── CMakeLists.txt
     ├── CMakeSettings.json
     ├── .gdignore
     ├── include/
-    |   └── godot-cpp/ # godot-cpp bindings as a submodule
+    │   ├── godot-cpp/ # godot-cpp bindings as a submodule
+    │   └── gdregistry/ # gdregistry bindings as a submodule, if selected
     ├── src/
-    |   └── gdregistry/ # gdregistry bindings as a submodule, if selected
     ├── version.hpp.in # version template
     └── version.txt # version file
 ```